 Until I found my birth families, being adopted was a shroud that hid my identity.

-Closed adoption laws permanently stripped away adoptees’ basic human right to know who we were by denying us what every other American had access to: an original birth certificate.
+Mid-twentieth century adoption laws permanently stripped away adoptees’ basic human right to know who we were by denying us what every other American had access to: an original birth certificate.
 All this secrecy was supposed to help us bond to our adoptive families.
 But, like many other adoptees, I felt separated, alone, isolated; there was a void inside me that only a connection to my biological family could fill.

-Now adoptees are connecting to their roots, thanks to states opening their sealed records, as well as social media and genealogy websites.
-By connecting me to my birth parents and to my history, all of these resources have helped me to understand who I am by connecting me to my birth parents and my past, revealing my thread in the human tapestry.
+Now adoptees are finding their roots, thanks to states opening their sealed records, as well as social media and genealogy websites.
+By connecting me to my birth parents and to my history, all of these resources have helped me understand who I am.